wartimeaide/website/content/members.md

 {{< image src="/img/members/charles.ciampa.jpg" alt="Charles Ciampa" height="400px" width="300px" float="left" >}}
 ## Charles Ciampa
-- CIO (Chief Information Officer)
+- Vice President
+- Treasurer
-- IT Manager
+- Clerk
 - Board member

 Charlie shares the responsibility of managing the website and all technology for Wartime Aide.
 If you are having any technical issues with our website, we would be glad to put you in touch with Charlie and our tech team.